Today, let’s learn how to make a red velvet cake roll!!

 Once cool, let’s remove it from the refrigerator and let it sit out for a few minutes as we make the frosting.
 If we tried to unroll the cake while it’s super cold, it could begin to crack.
 So let it warm up for a few minutes on the counter.

 And for the frosting?
 Cream cheese frosting, of course!
 Red velvet’s tangy creamy luscious bestie.
-Make sure it’s a nice even layer so there aren’t any uneven sections of frosting inside the cake roll.
+I slightly reduced down my favorite cream cheese frosting recipe to yield the perfect amount.
+Make sure the frosting is a nice even layer so there aren’t any uneven sections inside the cake roll.

 Once again, roll the cake up.
 Only this time without the towel.
 The cake will automatically want to curl up again because it cooled in the rolled up position.
 Does this make sense?